mazestd/mazestd.github.io/README.md

 ## Introduction

-*Maze Studio*  is a small organization run by 2 people ( Han's & 8X ) based in Jakarta, Focusing on PCB design on Mechanical Keyboards
+*Maze Studio*  is a small organization run by 2 people ( Han's & 8X ) based in Jakarta, Focusing on PCB Design of Mechanical Keyboards.